 Students who are unable to drop or withdraw by the deadline published in the Academic Calendar because of unusual circumstances may request an exception to this policy by submitting a written appeal with substantiating documentation no later than 30 days after the end of the semester for which the drop or withdrawal is requested.
+Exceptions are made for students who are protected under Title IX.
 Appeals must include the following:

-- Student's name and ASU Mid-South Identification Number or Social Security number - The semester for which the policy is being appealed - Detailed explanation of the reason for the appeal, including course names, numbers and sections, and instructors' names - The student's signature - Supporting documents
+- Student's name and ASU Mid-South Identification Number or Social Security number - The semester for which the policy is being appealed

+- Detailed explanation of the reason for the appeal, including course names, numbers and sections, and instructors' names

+- The student's signature

+- Supporting documents